-The number of units per user is assumed to remain constant as the State does not anticipate changes in utilization patterns.
-The average cost per unit in Years 2 through 5 reflect the provider rate increase described in Appendix I-2-a.
+The number of units per user and the average cost per unit is assumed to remain constant the State does not anticipate changes in utilization patterns.

 For the new service, Community Navigator, the State estimates that approximately one percent of enrollees will use the service, similar to the proportion using employment supports.